microsoft/vscode-iot-workbench/docs/iot-devkit/devkit_dps.md

-# Device registration with DPS

-Microsoft Azure provides a rich set of integrated public cloud services for all your IoT solution needs.
-The IoT Hub Device Provisioning Service is a helper service for IoT Hub that enables zero-touch, just-in-time provisioning to the right IoT hub without requiring human intervention, enabling customers to provision millions of devices in a secure and scalable manner.

-## What you learn

-In this tutorial, you learn:
+# Use Azure IoT Hub Device Provisioning Service auto-provisioning to register the MXChip IoT DevKit with IoT Hub

+This article describes how to use Azure IoT Hub Device Provisioning Service [auto-provisioning](https://docs.microsoft.com/en-us/azure/iot-dps/concepts-auto-provisioning), to register the MXChip IoT DevKit with Azure IoT Hub.
+In this tutorial, you learn how to:

-- How to set up the Device Provisioning Service configuration on the device.
+- Configure the global endpoint of the device provisioning service on a device.
-- How to save Unique Device Secret on STSAFE security chip.
-- How to generate X.509 certificate.
+- Use a unique device secret (UDS) to generate an X.509 certificate.
-- How to create a device enrollment entry in the Device Provisioning Service.
+- Enroll an individual device.
+- Verify that the device is registered.

+The [MXChip IoT DevKit](https://aka.ms/iot-devkit) is an all-in-one Arduino-compatible board with rich peripherals and sensors.
+You can develop for it by using the [Visual Studio Code extension for Arduino](https://aka.ms/arduino).
+The DevKit comes with a growing [projects catalog](https://microsoft.github.io/azure-iot-developer-kit/docs/projects/) to guide your prototype Internet of Things (IoT) solutions that take advantage of Azure services.

 ## What you need